 At Blue Tooth Dental, we use The Controlled Arch System, which is an orthodontic system that looks like traditional braces.
 It is what you can’t see behind the teeth that makes all the difference which allows this system to be so effective and unique.
 Below are some of the benefits of The Controlled Arch System:

-- Can be more predictable than other systems.
+- It can be more predictable than other systems.

-- Works perfectly for both adults and teenagers.
+- It works perfectly for both adults and teenagers.

 - Protects your jaw joints and can improve their functionality.